 - Lots of activities on board.
 There is always a lot going on a cruise ship.
 For people who get tired of laying out all day, this is a huge pro.

 - Kid-friendly.
 Cruises are great for kids.
-There are plenty of activities to keep them entertained, lots of food options to keep everyone content, and many cruises offer a discounted rate for kids.
+There are plenty of activities to keep them entertained, a plethora of food options to keep everyone content, and many cruises offer a discounted rate for kids.

 - More of a social scene.
 For the social butterflies of the world – you will have the chance to meet a lot of new people.

 - Good value.
-Cruises are typically less expensive than an all-inclusive resort.
+Cruises are typically less expensive than a a stay at an all-inclusive resort.

 - It’s crowded.
 There are a lot of people on a cruise.
 The ships are huge, but it’s hard to get a moment alone unless you escape to your room.
 Because of that, it’s not quite as relaxing.